aashrivastava/aashrivastava.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2024-12
+date: 2024-12-31 15:59:00-0400
 inline: true
 related_posts: false
 ---

-Presented our poster for our work [Measuring Free-Form Decision-Making Inconsistency of Language Models in Military Crisis Simulations](https://arxiv.org/abs/2410.13204) at the Harms and Risks of AI in the Military workshop at Mila and the Socially Responsible Language Modelling Research workshop at NeurIPS 2024.
+Attended and presented [our work](https://arxiv.org/abs/2410.13204) at the Harms and Risks of AI in Military workshop at Mila and the Socially Responsible Language Modelling Research workshop at NeurIPS 2024.